Going to the Super Bowl from Australia

 Planning on going to the Super Bowl?

-You can search through our tickets to Super Bowl LIV here, but you should also email our Australian-based customer service team before booking so we can make sure you’re getting the best deal.
+You can search through our tickets to Super Bowl LV here, but you should also email our Australian-based customer service team before booking so we can make sure you’re getting the best deal.

 With Wes, Quan and Sarah’s stories in mind, we put together this planning guide for anyone who might actually be serious about making the trip from Australia to the Super Bowl: